Tell Your Story So Far

 - Your direction for what you plan to do with the degree that you would earn

 No matter the essay type, always follow the prompt.
 If a prompt for an admissions essay asks you to articulate which personal experiences in your life have led you to pursue a degree in your field of choice, then be sure to write about multiple personal experiences that speak to this.
 Incorporate your motivations, qualifications, personal fit and plans for the future.
-If no specific prompt is given, default to covering the four fundamental areas mentioned above.
+If no specific prompt is given, default to covering the three fundamental areas mentioned above.

 Be a critical thinker and use your best judgement when brainstorming what to incorporate in which document.
 As long as the three main topics are covered, your admissions essay will be strong.
 There are no set rules.